Pork Rind Peanut Brittle is a must for 2013.

 Now for a foodie trend homerun, combine pork rinds in a salty-sweet dessert — pork rind peanut brittle.
 It’s a favorite recipe from the new Jack Daniel’s Cookbook, Stories and Kitchen Secrets from Miss Mary Bobo’s Boarding House.
 Lynne Tolley and I served the brittle at our book signings and got a big kick out of watching the reactions to it.
 There was a surprise, there was full-on enthusiasm, there was apprehension.
 But, after one taste, everyone loved it.
 Go strictly with pork rinds or add a handful of peanuts.

 - 1/2 cup corn syrup

 - 3 cups coarsely crushed pork rinds (regular or hot and spicy) or 1 cup peanuts and 2 cups crushed pork rinds

-- Quickly pour the mixture onto the foiled baking sheet and spread it evenly with a greased spatula.
+Quickly pour the mixture onto the foil-covered baking sheet and spread it evenly with a greased spatula.
 Cool completely.
 Break the brittle into pieces.

 Store in an airtight container at room temperature.
 Makes about 5 cups broken pieces.